Akshat-Diwedi/Akshat-Diwedi/README.md

 I'm passionate about building in these key areas:
 - **Artificial Intelligence:** Developing intelligent systems that simplify complex tasks.
-- **Web 3.0 & DApps:** Exploring the future of decentralized applications and the internet.
+- **Web 3.0 & D-Apps:** Exploring the future of decentralized applications and the internet.
 - **Defense Technology:** Innovating for security and defense sectors.
 - **SaaS Products:** Creating scalable software solutions for everyday users and businesses.